 The racial laws from the Second World War created a tragic reality in Romania.
 The large Jewish community from Romania, around 800,000 people at the time, was a defenseless target for the local fascist groups that organized mass destructions and deportations.
 All the synagogues were devastated, including the Great Synagogue from Bucharest.
 Even its address changed from the street of the Synagogue to the current name Vasile Adamache.

 The decades of communism, a regime that actively promoted atheism and nationalism, brought more hardship to the Jewish community that migrated massively to Israel.
 The overreaching impact of the political line was inevitable even for their religious monuments.
 Bucharest had 14 synagogues and two temples in 1975, but most of them were demolished together with several Orthodox churches and entire neighborhoods in order to make room for the new capital Nicolae Ceausescu wanted to create.

 Only six synagogues exist today in the capital, but just two are used for religious service.
 The Great Synagogue was saved, but tall communist blocks were built all around to isolate it, a similar practice like in the case of many Orthodox churches.

 Since 1992, the Great Synagogue hosts the Holocaust Memorial.
 The permanent exhibition presents the most dramatic moments, the discriminatory measures and the pogroms from the Second World War from all over Romania.
 Written testimonies, newspaper clips, and photos are organized chronologically on the ground floor of the Synagogue.

 The Great Synagogue is not the only Jewish landmark you can visit or discover in Bucharest, the city where before the 1940s the Jewish community represented over 10% of the entire population.
 Visit the beautiful Choral Temple and walk on the few streets that still survived the almost complete destruction of the Jewish neighborhood.
-With a good tour guide or guidebook, you’ll find incredible stories every corner.
+With a good tour guide or guidebook, you’ll find incredible stories on every corner.